 Grouping and Diet Proportion Accuracy Assessment: Great Australian Bight Case Study

-To evaluate the framework’s accuracy against expert knowledge, we compared its output to an expert-derived Ecopath model of the Great Australian Bight ecosystem .
+To evaluate the framework’s accuracy against expert knowledge, we compared its output to an expert-derived Ecopath model of the Great Australian Bight ecosystem (Fulton et al, 2018).
 The framework demonstrated varying performance across functional groups, successfully matching 59 of 76 expert-defined groups (77.6%).
 The framework omitted 17 groups present in the expert matrix, including several commercially important species (Southern Bluefin Tuna, Snapper, King George whiting) and specialised ecological groups (Abalone, Nanozooplankton).
-Conversely, it generated only 3 groups not present in the expert matrix.
+Conversely, it generated only 3 groups not present in the expert matrix (what are they?).

 As shown in Figure 5a, the framework demonstrated varying levels of agreement across different functional groups in identifying trophic interactions.
 The analysis revealed that 15% of interactions were present in both matrices (dark purple), while 70% were correctly identified as absent in both (light grey).
 The framework uniquely identified 10% of interactions (teal) that were not present in the expert matrix, while missing 5% of expert-identified interactions (yellow).
 This pattern varied substantially across functional groups, with higher trophic levels showing greater discrepancies between AI and expert matrices.